techtraits/techtraits-blog/_posts/2012-03-10-jackson-optimization-using-non-default-for-fun-and-profit.markdown

 ---
 <p style="text-align: justify;">

 We use Jackson JSON processor extensively for serializing/deserializing  objects to for storage in backing storage service as well as to send responses between client and server.
 One thing we noted was that despite our best efforts a lot of objects had fields that we were either null or set to default values.
 For example our We store all the virtual goods owned by a user.
 For a lot of new users this list is empty as the have not bought anything yet.
 However we still incur the overhead of sending and storing an empty list.
-This translates to both a performance cost and dollar cost as we use Amazon Ec2 which charges us for bandwith and and DynamoDB which charges us for read/write capacity used.
+This translates to both a performance cost and dollar cost as we use Amazon Ec2 which charges us for bandwidth and and DynamoDB which charges us for read/write capacity used.
 Luckily we can use a nice little feature of jackson called Non-Default get around this issue.
 </p>